-The heat waves are generally experienced during the month of March to May in Maharashtra.
-The districts from Vidharbha, Marathwada, North Maharashtra and few districts from Konkan regions are mainly affected by heat waves.
-The daily reporting of heat stroke diseases starts from 1st March to 31st July every year.
-Every district is collecting information from their health facilities as per case definition.
+The heat waves are generally experience during the month of March to May in Maharashtra.
+The districts from Vidharbha, Marathwada, North Maharashtra and few districts from Kokan regions are mainly affected due to heat wave.
+The daily reporting of heat stroke diseases is started from 1 march to 31st July of every year.
+The every district is collecting information from their health facilities as per case definition.

-- Daily monitoring of health-related illness by Joint Director of Health Services - Report shared with NCDC & EMR division New Delhi

-- Guidelines to all health facilities & district and municipal authorities on management of heat related illnesses Establish heat stroke treatment room

-- Efforts to develop Heat Action Plan

-- Coordination with IMD to develop EWS

-- IEC for public

-- District Level Death Investigation Committee -
+- Daily monitoring of health related illness from Joint Director of Health Services - Report shared with NCDC & EMR division New Delhi. - Guidelines to all health facilities & district and municipal authorities on management of heat related illnesses Establish heat stroke treatment room. - Efforts to develop Heat Action Plan - Coordination with IMD to develop EWS - IEC for public - District Level Death Investigation Committee -